 - Make the spice packet: Place all of the whole spices: star anise, cinnamon, fennel seed, dried chilies, sichuan peppercorn, white peppercorn) into a cheesecloth and tie with a string.
 Set aside.

 - Turn on the Instant Pot to SAUTE and wait until HOT.
-Add 1 Tbsp vegetable oil and place the beef shank in the pot to brown on all sides (about 3-4 minutes).
+Add 1 tablespoon vegetable oil and place the beef shank in the pot to brown on all sides (about 3-4 minutes).

 - Add in the garlic, ginger, green onions and Thai chilies and saute until fragrant, about 1-2 minutes.